openhab/openhab-addons/bundles/org.openhab.binding.radiobrowser/README.md

 | name      | String | RW         | This is the name of the selected station.                                                                   |
 | icon      | String | RW         | This is the icon for the selected station if available in their database.                                   |
 | recent    | String | RW         | Records the last stations you selected to make them easier to find.
 A config allows this list to be longer. |

+## Using the Stream URL

+You can send the `stream` channel that holds a URL for a stream to the `playuri` channel of the [Chromecast Binding](https://www.openhab.org/addons/bindings/chromecast/#channels) or the `stream` channel of the [Squeezebox Binding](https://www.openhab.org/addons/bindings/squeezebox/#player-channels).
+To make this easier without needing to setup a rule to forward the stream, you can use this [widget found in the marketplace](https://community.openhab.org/t/radio-browser-basic-widget-for-finding-internet-radio-streams-with-the-ui/153783) without needing to create any rules.
+The widget is probably the easiest way to get started and have a play with what is possible.

 ## Station Searches